NISHANT-RATHORE/Doctor-Appointment-Project-Java/README.md

 ### Database and Hosting
 - **MongoDB Atlas**: Used for storing user, doctor, and appointment data.
 - **Cloudinary**: Used for managing and storing user profile images.
-- **Deployment**: Microservices deployed on AWS ec2 instances and frontend deployed on vercel.
+- **Deployment**: Microservices deployed on render platform and frontend deployed on vercel.

 ## Tech Stack